“Every step of life shows much caution is required.”

 As the minutes turned to hours they began to wait in shifts.
 Being so close to the mountains, the sun and the maw had long since set behind the horizon, and the vast glorious face of Yamash cast his pale light upon the world.

 Eventually Zidaun could feel something different happening.
 Behind the blank stone he could feel the stone flowing and shaping.
-He turned towards the blank entrance, and after a few minutes he saw change.
+He turned towards the blank entrance, and after a few minutes he saw changes.
 Pillars grew from the earth rising far overhead until they all ended in a massive stone triangle.
 The surface of the pillars, snowy white marble with black veins, was ridged with parallel lines reaching upward, and in the triangular face of the enormous cap were recessed figures.
 Ladies and men with curly hair with draping robes danced, laughed, and reclined in the frieze.

 He used his identify skill almost automatically, but it was not particularly helpful.
 He learned that the style was Greek, whoever the hells that was, and that the entire structure was an imitation of the Parthenon.
 So overall, he simply learned that the dungeon was imitating art from people he had never heard of.
 Well, at least that did confirm that the dungeon was not new.
 It would be up to some scholar to figure out exactly how old the dungeon actually was, for now it was their job to enter.